Phisto/LAME/README.md

 This is a mirror of the LAME 3.99.5 source and will build a dynamic framework for macOS.

-It is slightliy tuned to address some XCode warnings and uses the project settings recommended by XCode.
+It is slightly tuned to address some XCode warnings and uses the project settings recommended by XCode.

 ## Requirements